RobertTheSable/sable-text-converter/example/readme.md

         * Otherwise FixedWidth must be a numeric value, which will be used as the width for all characters.
 * MaxEncodedValue:
     * Used when writing font widths.
-This will be defined as the upper limit to write widths for.
+If set, this will limit the number of font widths which are written to the fotn file for the first page.
     If this value is not defined, the maximum value will be calculated based on the given byte width.
 ## Text file format

 Text files should be grouped into subdirectories and placed inside the